brettz9/update-packages/README.md

     1. Which remotes to push to if any (by default when available and as exceptions)
 1. Add option on whether to confirm updates
+1. Make final list at end of tasks completed, sorted by stage of final failure (if any)

 ## Possible future to-dos